School appeals

 Appeal hearings are informal and usually held in the area local to the schools concerned.

-From 1 October 2022 the School Admission Appeals Code, 2022 will allow for school appeals to take place differently.
-Appeals may be held virtually so you do not need to physically attend.
+The School Admission Appeals Code 2022 allows school appeals to be held virtually so you do not need to physically attend.
 The admissions authority for the relevant school will tell you what to expect.

 The appeal panel is made up of 3-5 people who are independent and impartial.
 A representative from the admissions authority will make the case for the refusal to offer a place.